 Before talking about Azure Repos, let’s, first, discuss what a version control system is.

-Version control systems are software that help you track changes that you have made in your code, by taking snapshots of your files.
+Version control systems are software that helps you track changes that you have made in your code, by taking snapshots of your files.
 One popular example is Git.

-Azure Repos is a collection of version control tools which are used to manage your code and provides two types of version control:
+Azure Repos is a collection of version control tools that are used to manage your code and provides two types of version control:

 - Team Foundation Version Control (TFVC)

 Git is a distributed version control system which means that the local copy that you have is a complete repository allowing you to work offline as well.
 In TFVC, the historical data is kept only on the server since it is a centralized version control system.

 Azure Test Plans

 You can improve the quality of your code by testing it.
 With Azure Test Plans, you can test your code manually or exploratorily as well.
 You can request, provide, and track feedback also.
 You can perform unit and functional testing.
 Running tests continuously is also possible with Continuous testing.